jigold/hail/python/hail/docs/overview.rst

 are top-level and exposed as attributes on the :class:`.MatrixTable` object.
 For example, if the matrix table `mt1` had a row field `locus`, this field could be referenced with either ``mt1.locus`` or ``mt1['locus']``.
-The former access pattern doesn't work with field names with special characters or periods in it.
+The former access pattern does not work with field names with special characters or periods in it.

 Import